nuxeo/doc.nuxeo.com-content/src/idedoc/nuxeo-ide/working-with-studio-projects/creating-a-custom-nuxeo-package.md

 {{#> callout type='warning' }}
 Please note that this functionality may not be fully compliant on Nuxeo IDE versions 1.2.1 to 1.2.3 included when using a Nuxeo Platform 5.8 SDK.
 For users using this configuration, an upgrade to Nuxeo IDE 1.2.4 is recommended.
-A workaround can also be found in the following JIRA ticket : [Allow marketplace package generation with Nuxeo Platform 5.8 / Maven 3](https://jira.nuxeo.com/browse/NXIDE-336)
+A workaround can also be found in the following JIRA ticket: [Allow marketplace package generation with Nuxeo Platform 5.8 / Maven 3](https://jira.nuxeo.com/browse/NXIDE-336)
 {{/callout}}

 **To create your Nuxeo Package in Nuxeo IDE:**